google-github-actions/auth/README.md

         workload_identity_provider: '...' # "projects/123456789/locations/global/workloadIdentityPools/github/providers/my-repo"
     ```

+    > [!IMPORTANT]
+    >
-    > **⚠️ NOTE!** The `project_id` input is optional, but may be required by
+    > The `project_id` input is optional, but may be required by downstream
-    > downstream authentication systems such as the `gcloud` CLI.
-Unfortunately
+    > authentication systems such as the `gcloud` CLI.
+Unfortunately we cannot
-    > we cannot extract the project ID from the Workload Identity Provider,
+    > extract the project ID from the Workload Identity Provider, since it
-    > since it requires the project _number_.
+    > requires the project _number_.
     >
     > It is technically possible to convert a project _number_ into a project
     > _ID_, but it requires permissions to call Cloud Resource Manager, and we